 If you go with a Disney travel planner, you have to ask them to make every change and reservation for you.
 I can totally see why some people would love that!
 For me, I wanted the deep discount on renting points for our stay and having the control of making/changing all our dining reservations myself.

 We flew with Delta and it was an amazing experience.
-The airplane was super clean, customer service was top-notch as always, and they were very understanding when Millie (2.5 years old) wasn’t up for wearing a mask the entire 4.5 hour flight.
+The airplane was super clean, and customer service was top-notch as always.

 For traveling with toddlers, take a bag of tricks like things from the dollar spot at Target, magic coloring markers and books (the clear kind that doesn’t actually mark up anything else except the page!), water WOW pads, an iPad with shows and movies they like (we used Disney+ to download Mickey Mouse Clubhouse and Frozen, Frozen 2), tons of snacks, and a change of clothes.
 I also really like these disposable changing pads for diaper changes in the airplane bathroom!
 MORE TIPS on traveling with toddlers in this post!